Class handout

 1. Identify the NAICS Code for your Industry

-2. Look at the industry description to see if the NAICS code is the best match to your industry.
-Perhaps one of the cross references is a better match?
+• Check the industry description to see if the NAICS code is the best match to your industry.
+One of the cross references may be a better match.

-3. Next, try searching a shorter version of the code.
-Would it be better to use a shorter code for a broader industry segment?
-Is there a different sub-code that is a better match?
+• Try searching a shorter version of the code.
+Check if a shorter code for a broader industry segment or a different sub-code is a better match.

 2. Where are the potential B2B customers are in Michigan?